fjc1575/Marine-Aquaculture/IDUDL/README.md

 The weight file in **'./IDUDL/pth'**.

+# Pre-trained models
-IDUDL.pth is uploaded to Link: https://pan.baidu.com/s/1JvtBkzEb3OexiZjynmaJNQ  code: q5k3
+They are available at https://pan.baidu.com/s/1JvtBkzEb3OexiZjynmaJNQ  code: q5k3